 Oregon Wrongful Termination

 “Wrongful termination” is a phrase we hear frequently from people who have been fired for unfair reasons, but what may be considered “wrongful” under ordinary principles of fairness is not always “wrongful” in the eyes of the law.
+To be considered “wrongful” in the legal sense, the employer’s actions generally must violate a statute, regulation, or public policy that protects employees.
 This article will discuss wrongful terminations that go beyond merely being unwarranted or unfair, and cross the line to being illegal.

 It is important to know the difference between an unfair and an illegal termination.
 One has legal recourse, the other does not.
 Sometimes terminated employees are offered a severance package that requires them to give up their legal rights to seek recourse.
 If you believe your termination was wrongful, you will want to know what your legal rights are and what your case is worth before signing any severance paperwork that releases your claims against your employer.